edwardcallow/tesco-jargon/index.md

 Welcome to the Tesco jargon buster.
 Just choose a letter (or 123) above to get started. :-)

 ## Still to be defined
-We’re still searching for a proper definition for these terms…
+We’re still searching for a simple definition for these terms…

+#### Backstock
+`Definition unavailable.`

 #### CBL
 `Definition unavailable.`